Fix “macOS cannot verify that this app is free from malware”

 7. The app will now open, and the device will no longer block it.

-open anyway button for blocked app in system settings
+open anyway button for blocked app in system preferences

-How to protect your Mac from malware and viruses?
+How to keep your Mac free from malware and viruses

-• Download from trusted sources: Stick to apps from the App Store or well-known websites to avoid downloading potentially harmful software.
+• Download apps from trusted sources: Download apps from a reliable source like the Apple App Store or the official website of the app developer.
+Apps from unknown sources may contain potentially harmful software.

 • Enable macOS Gatekeeper: Gatekeeper ensures that only programs from a registered developer or the App Store can run, reducing the risk of a malware attack.